The Cariboo-Chilcotin Lifestyle

 Our district spans a geographic area the size of New Brunswick and offers the best parts of a rural lifestyle with the convenience of nearby larger municipalities.
 Whether you seek outdoor adventures, artistic expression, cultural immersion, or a deeper understanding of our local indigenous communities, there is something here for you.

 This is the home of the Orange Shirt Society, where Orange Shirt Day began.
-Visit the Xat'sull Heritage Village, observe dipnetting in Farwell Canyon, or learn about the many local First Nations communities.
+Visit the Xat'sull Heritage Village, observe dipnetting in Farwell Canyon, or learn about the local First Nations communities.

 Cariboo Regional District